 Through this degree program, students acquire experience in architectural drafting, design, construction techniques, and energy systems.
-They also take courses in math, physics, and construction management.
+They also take courses in the history of architecture, architectural working drawings and design awareness.
 This program is not a pre-professional degree; it prepares students for careers in the fields of drafting, planning, construction administration or architecture, some of which may require additional education.
-Students enrolled in the Architectural Transfer Program can transfer their credits to a 4-year program at the University of California - Berkeley or California State Polytechnic University at San Luis Obispo, so it's essential that they speak with a guidance counselor to make sure they complete the necessary requirements.
+Students enrolled in the Architectural Transfer Program can transfer their credits to a 4-year program, so it's essential that they speak with a guidance counselor to make sure they complete the necessary requirements.

 University of California - Berkeley

-The University of California - Berkeley's College of Environmental Design offers a variety of degree programs in landscape architecture and environmental planning, city and regional planning, environmental design, and architecture.
+The University of California - Berkeley's College of Environmental Design offers a variety of degree programs in landscape architecture and environmental planning, city and regional planning, sustainable environmental design, and architecture.
 Students can compete for prizes, awards, fellowships, scholarships, and grants.
-The Department of Architecture has summer residential programs in foreign countries, including an architectural design and furniture design program in Denmark.
-It also has architecture travel studios available throughout California and the U.S., and in foreign countries, including Thailand, Brazil, Italy, China, Peru, and Japan.
+The Department of Architecture has summer residential programs in foreign countries.

 Bachelor of Arts in Architecture